survivejs/webpack-book/manuscript/automatic_browser_refresh.md

       // Display only errors to reduce the amount of output.
       stats: 'errors-only',

-      // Parse host and port from env so this is easy to customize.
+      // Parse host and port from env to allow customization.
       //
       // If you use Vagrant or Cloud9, set
       // host: process.env.HOST || '0.0.0.0';
       //
-      // 0.0.0.0 is available to all network devices unlike default
+      // 0.0.0.0 is available to all network devices
-      // localhost
+      // unlike default localhost
       host: process.env.HOST,
       port: process.env.PORT
     },